5 Random Pages

 These changes suggests that the battery had been incorporated into the Cold War anti-aircraft defences created as part of the postwar ROTOR air defence system, a massive air defence radar system created during the 1950s to counter the threat of Soviet bombers, and which controlled anti-aircraft batteries operated by Fighter Command and the British Army.

-Site visit 2008
+Site visit

-The four emplacements were found to be of Type H construction, still structurally sound, and with additional features not normally found on the remains, including some electrical conduit and switchgear in two of the attached engine rooms, and a cable duct with its original steel cover in place.
+The four emplacements were found to be of Type H construction, still structurally sound, and with additional features not normally found on the remains, including some electrical conduit and switchgear in two of the attached engine rooms, and a cable duct with its original steel cover still in place.

-The computer room remains largely intact, with two small rooms surviving in an annexe to the west.
-One was found to contain a heavy concrete base, which could have supported an engine or pump, while the other had no similar feature, it was provided with a 6 inch square hole leading through the connecting wall with the main room.
+The computer room was found to be largely intact, with two small rooms surviving in an annexe to the west.
+One was found to contain a heavy concrete base, which could have supported an engine or pump.
+While the other room had no similar feature, it was provided with a 6 inch square hole leading through the connecting wall into the main room, a feature which as been found to have a duct fitted, suggesting it may have been used for forced ventilation.
 The building was found to have a sump on the west side, still fitted with its original cover, and possibly extending under the building to connect with a similar feature to the east.
 The sump to the east had lost its cover, and the water level within could be seen to be similar to that in the western sump.

 The engine room appeared to be substantially complete, having been reused as a farm building.